Revisiting Service Level Objectives and System Level Metrics in Large Language Model Serving: Introduction

-\stitle{Goodput results in discarded requests.} Goodput is a metric that can reflect the throughput of the service that successfully meets the SLOs.
-However, existing metrics definitions focus on requests that meet SLOs and ignore the contribution of requests that are missed.
-Therefore, the optimal strategy seems to be to give up the requests that have already missed the SLOs.
-Obviously, it is not a good choice for users.
+\stitle{Limitation 2: In existing SLMs, Goodput and SLO attainment are not able to reflect the benefits of requests that exceed the SLO.} Goodput is a system level metric that can reflect the number of completed request that meet the SLOs per second, {while SLO attainment reflects the proportion of requests that meet the SLOs.} However, existing metrics definitions ignore the contribution of requests that are missed.
+Therefore, the optimal strategy seems to be to give up or reject the requests that have already missed the SLOs, which is not a good choice for users obviously.
 We argue that the requests that missed the SLO requirements are still valuable, and the benefits of all the requests should be carefully considered.